Missing Florida mom found dead inside storage unit, deputies say

 Shakeira Rucker, a 37-year-old mother of four, was reported missing last week.

-On Saturday, Orange County deputies responded to a self-storage center on Wiggings Road in Popka, where they found Rucker’s body.
+On Saturday, Orange County deputies responded to a self-storage center on Wiggings Road in Apopka, where they found Rucker’s body.

 “Shakeira’s family was notified this evening,” the sheriff’s office said.
 “We grieve with them & our detectives are committed to bringing them justice in this case.”